From Conyers, Ga.

 Originally from Conyers, Ga., Kayla Rowser trained at the Magdalena Maury School of Classical Ballet in Fayetteville, Ga., with Georgia Youth Ballet under the direction of Magdalena Maury, Jonsie Pollock and Magda Aunon.
 She spent her summers studying with American Ballet Theatre, Atlanta Ballet and the Washington Ballet, among others.

-After graduating high school, Kayla joined Charleston Ballet Theatre for a season before joining Nashville Ballet's second company, NB2, in 2007.
+After graduating high school, Rowser joined Charleston Ballet Theatre for a season before joining Nashville Ballet's second company, NB2, in 2007.
 In her two years as a trainee, she performed with the main company in several series.